Creole Proverb: Wen teef teef fram teef, God laff.

 I always tell people that the best way of remaining safe in Belize (as with anywhere in Central or South America) is to:

-- Be aware of your surroundings especially when in areas you do not know well.
+- Be aware of your surroundings especially when you visit areas you do not know well.

 - Be careful not to display conspicuous wealth (wearing expensive jewelry for example) while walking in areas where it might attract attention.